NoahHines/Chartholdr/README.md

 # Chartholdr
-An image placeholder service for charts and graphs.
+An image placeholder for charts and graphs.

 ### Give it a go
 ```html
 http://Chartholdr.io/pie/500
 ```
-Chartholdr hosts generic charts and graphs so that when you show your demo to a potential client, there are appropriate images rather than blank space or silly photos.
+Chartholdr hosts generic charts and graphs so you can spend time designing.

 ### Bar
 ![alt text](http://placehold.it/600x400 "Bar")